Macaulay2/Workshop-2024-Leipzig/AlgebraicAnalysis/futureWork.md

 ### gaugeMatrix

 - Do we really need an implementation *gaugeMatrix(List,List)* which takes the first list and generates its ideal?
+  - The implementation has changes; we were always assuming that the first input was a GB.

 ### holonomicRank